rqritter/WCU-PaperCut/README.md

 - Enable on-demand transfer
   `cbord-dx.on-demand-transfer.enabled=Y`

-## Print Server Settings
+## 2. Secondary Print Servers
-F5 Load Balancer is acting as `printserver.wcu.edu`
+- F5 Load Balancer is acting as `printserver.wcu.edu`
-Backend servers are `serif.wcu.edu`, `helvetica.wcu.edu`, `palatino.wcu.edu`
+- Backend servers are `serif.wcu.edu`, `helvetica.wcu.edu`, `palatino.wcu.edu`
-Settings need to be done on each of the backend servers
+- Settings need to be done on each of the backend servers

 ### Changes to Print Server configuration files